-Top 10 products revealed at CES 2019 that work with Alexa or Google Assistant
+Top 10 products at CES 2019 that work with Alexa or Google Assistant

 The curtains closed on the 2019 Consumer Electronics Show this past Friday, as the last of the remaining 3,500-odd exhibitors packed up their wares and filtered out of the Las Vegas Convention Center and Sands Expo.
 CES 2019 was jam-packed with announcements from the likes of Samsung, LG, Sony, and Vizio, many of which shared a theme: support for the Google Assistant and Amazon’s Alexa.

 By way of compatible products, it might be argued that Google and Amazon had a larger presence at CES than ever before.
-Moreover, both had impressive growth metrics to share: the Google Assistant will reach one billion devices by the end of January, and more than 100 million Alexa-enabled devices have been sold globally thus far.
+Both certainly had impressive growth metrics to share: the Google Assistant will reach one billion devices by the end of January, and more than 100 million Alexa-enabled devices have been sold globally thus far.

 The bulk of the new voice-imbued devices unveiled at CES were speakers, unsurprisingly, and security cameras — including a few from Amazon’s Ring.
-But other additions to the Google Assitant and Alexa families were a little less conventional.
+But other additions to the Google Assistant and Alexa families were a little less conventional.

 So which were our favorites?
 Without further ado, here’s a roundup of the Google Assistant and Alexa gizmos that caught out eye at CES 2019.